 Centers/Institutes Required to Undergo an Earlier Review

-At any time, the Centers and Institutes Executive Council may require a Center/Institute to undergo a comprehensive review regardless of when the Center/Institute is scheduled for its next comprehensive review.
-Generally, an off-cycle review of a Center/Institute is required because of concerns related to the Center’s/Institute’s financial viability, operational effectiveness, leadership, or continued alignment with UofL’s mission and strategic priorities.
-These concerns generally arise from the Annual Reporting Process.
-However, at any point the Centers and Institutes Executive Council may request any Center/Institute to undergo comprehensive review.
+At any time, the Centers and Institutes Executive Council may require a center or institute to undergo a comprehensive review regardless of when the center or institute is scheduled for its next comprehensive review.
+Generally, an off-cycle review of a center or institute is required because of concerns related to the center or institute’s financial viability, operational effectiveness, leadership, or continued alignment with UofL’s mission and strategic priorities.
+These concerns generally arise from the annual reporting process.
+However, at any point the Centers and Institutes Executive Council may request any center or institute to undergo comprehensive review.

 If such a request is made, the process shall proceed as follows:

-The Center/Institute is notified by the Centers and Institutes Approval and Review Committee of the off-cycle review request.
+The center or institute is notified by the Centers and Institutes Approval and Review Committee of the off-cycle review request.

-The Center/Institute submits all Annual Assessment Reports filed after the most recent comprehensive review to the Centers and Institutes Approval and Review Committee for evaluation.
+The center or institute submits all annual assessment reports filed after the most recent comprehensive review to the Centers and Institutes Approval and Review Committee for evaluation.

-Based upon this evaluation, the Centers and Institutes Approval and Review Committee provides a recommendation to the Centers and Institutes Executive Council of whether the Center/Institute should undergo a comprehensive review before its next scheduled review.
+Based upon this evaluation, the Centers and Institutes Approval and Review Committee provides a recommendation to the Centers and Institutes Executive Council of whether the center or institute should undergo a comprehensive review before its next scheduled review.

-The Centers and Institutes Executive Council makes the final determination if the Center/Institute should have their comprehensive review schedule changed.
+The Centers and Institutes Executive Council makes the final determination if the center or institute should have their comprehensive review schedule changed.

-If the Centers and Institutes Executive Council determine the Center/Institute should undergo an earlier comprehensive review, the Centers and Institutes Approval and Review Committee notifies the Center/Institute of the need to undergo comprehensive review by no later than the start of the spring semester immediately preceding the semester in which the review will occur.
+If the Centers and Institutes Executive Council determines the center or institute should undergo an earlier comprehensive review, the Centers and Institutes Approval and Review Committee notifies the center or institute of the need to undergo comprehensive review by no later than the start of the spring semester immediately preceding the semester in which the review will occur.

 Sunset Procedures

-Per the Establishment, Review, and Operations of Centers and Institutes Policy, Centers or Institutes that are closing must file an official closure of operations plan.
-The closure of operations plan must address how to utilize any remaining endowment or similar funds in compliance with the .
-Additionally, the closure of operations plan must include a transition plan for any Center/Institute associated faculty and staff.
-This personnel transition plan may include a Reduction in Force plan in accordance with the , as necessary.
-Official closure of operations plans must be submitted within three (3) months of the Centers and Institutes Executive Council approving a proposal from the Center/Institute to close or approving a determination to sunset a Center/Institute made through the Comprehensive Review and Approval Process.
+Per the Establishment and Review of Centers and Institutes Policy, centers or institutes that are closing must file an official closure of operations plan.
+The closure of operations plan must address how to utilize any remaining endowment or similar funds in compliance with the Endowment and Similar Funds Management Policy.
+Additionally, the closure of operations plan must include a transition plan for any center or institute funded faculty and staff.
+This personnel transition plan may include a reduction in force plan in accordance with the Reduction-In-Force (RIF) Policy, as necessary.
+Official closure of operations plans must be submitted within three (3) months of the Centers and Institutes Executive Council approving a proposal from the center or institute to close or approving a determination to sunset a center or institute made through the comprehensive review process.

-The closure of operations plan must be approved by the Centers and Institutes Executive Council after first being reviewed by the Academic Dean or Vice Provost/Vice President headquartering the Center/Institute and the Centers and Institutes Approval and Review Committee.
-The Academic Dean or Vice Provost/Vice President and Centers and Institutes Approval and Review Committee provide the Centers and Institutes Executive Council with a non-binding recommendation to ensure minimal institutional impact due to the closure.
+The closure of operations plan must be approved by the Centers and Institutes Executive Council after first being reviewed by the senior administrator of the headquartering unit and the Centers and Institutes Approval and Review Committee.
+The senior administrator of the headquartering unit and Centers and Institutes Approval and Review Committee provide the Centers and Institutes Executive Council with a non-binding recommendation to ensure minimal institutional impact due to the closure.
 The Centers and Institutes Executive Council has sole authority to approve the plan.
-The Centers and Institutes Executive Council recommends the Center/Institute for closure to the BOT, which must approve any closures.
+The Centers and Institutes Executive Council recommends the center or institute for closure to the BOT, which must approve any closures.

 RELATED INFORMATION